 The mission of Strategic Discussions for Nebraska is to explain UNL research, particularly that in the Institute of Agriculture and Natural Resources, so a general audience can understand its importance.

 As program coordinator, I teach a course each spring semester called Communicating Strategic Discussions for Nebraska.
 Each year, the focus of the publication is on a specific area of research.
-Students enrolled in the course interview UNL scientists and write stories about each scientist’s work and how it is making a difference.
+Students enrolled in the course interview UNL scientists and write stories about each scientist's work and how it is making a difference.
 Student learning outcomes include: interview skills; translation of often-complex science so a general audience can understand its local, national and global importance; writing and editing skills; basic visual literacy; writing for publications; institutional communications; basic website usability and analytics; and creating documents for interactive publications.
-This year we are pleased to present the 2013 interactive publication: Nebraska: The Epicenter of Global Beef Production.
+This year we are pleased to present the 2014 interactive publication: High Tech: The Future of Sustainable Agriculture.

 Strategic Discussions for Nebraska began in 2007 with support from the Robert and Ardis James Family Foundation.
 Robert and the late Ardis James grew up in Nebraska and have provided the financial support not only to Strategic Discussions for Nebraska, but also to the UNL Department of Animal Science.
 The Robert and Ardis James Family Foundation also provided the funding and donation of quilts that established the International Quilt Study Center & Museum on the University of Nebraska−Lincoln East Campus.